Melzar/onion-architecture-boilerplate/README.md

 * bcrypt do not support worker threads - follow [this](https://github.com/kelektiv/node.bcrypt.js/issues/709) issue.
   As long as it's not closed, stay with applied version in package ( this issue is related to parallelization of mocha tests )

-* transactions do not work between test cases - take a look at troubleshooting here https://github.com/entrostat/typeorm-test-transactions - it can be caused by the way that we are using db repository.
-As a workaround we can just truncate db per every run.